 – NR-PeriodicAssistData

-The IE NR-PeriodicAssistData is used by the location server to provide control parameters for a periodic assistance data delivery session (e.g., interval and duration) to the target device for UE-based carrier phase positioning.
+The IE NR-PeriodicAssistData is used by the location server to provide control parameters for a periodic assistance data delivery session (e.g., interval and duration) for non-A-GNSS positioning to the target device.
+In this release the location server can only provide control parameters for NR-PRU-DL-Info assistance for periodic assistance data delivery for UE-based DL-TDOA positioning.

 NOTE: Omission of a particular assistance data type field in IE NR-PeriodicAssistData means that the location server does not provide this assistance data type in a data transaction of a periodic assistance data delivery session, as described in clauses 5.2.1a and 5.2.2a.
 Inclusion of no assistance data type fields in IE NR-PeriodicAssistData means that a periodic assistance data delivery session is terminated.